kawaii-ghost/decsh/README.md

 # deshc
 Shell Script to decrypt SHC

-> Due to Android people complaining about shebang because system hiearchy problem, I recommend you to run it via shell instead of treateing it as an executable
+> Due to Android user complaining about shebang because system hiearchy problem, I recommend you to run it via shell instead of treating it as an executable

 ```sh
 Usage : sh ./deshc.sh <shc binary>